-- Our List of Covered Drugs (Formulary).
-To keep things simple, we call this the "Drug List." - This Drug List tells which drugs are covered for you. - It also tells which of the three "cost-sharing tiers" the drug is in and whether there are any restrictions on your coverage for the drug. - If you need a copy of the Drug List, call Membership Services (phone numbers are on the back cover of this booklet).
-You can also find the Drug List on our website at kp.org/seniormedrx.
-The Drug List on the website is always the most current. - Chapter 5 of this booklet.
-Chapter 5 gives the details about your prescription drug coverage, including rules you need to follow when you get your covered drugs.
-Chapter 5 also tells which types of prescription drugs are not covered by our plan.

-• Our plan's Senior Advantage Directory.
-In most situations you must use a network pharmacy to get your covered drugs (see Chapter 5 for the details).
-The Senior Advantage Directory has a list of pharmacies in our plan's network.
-It also explains how you can get a long-term supply of a drug (such as filling a prescription for a three-month supply).
+- Our Kaiser Permanente 2014 Abridged Formulary and Kaiser Permanente 2014 Comprehensive Formulary.
+To keep things simple, we call this the "Drug List." - This Drug List tells you which drugs are covered for you. - It also tells you which of the six "cost-sharing tiers" the drug is in and whether there are any restrictions on your coverage for the drug. - If you need a copy of the Drug List, call our Customer Service Center (phone numbers are printed on the back cover of this booklet).
+You can also find the Drug List on our Web site at kp.org/seniormedrx.
+The Drug List on the Web site is always the most current. - Chapter 5 of this booklet.
+Chapter 5 gives you the details about your prescription drug coverage, including rules you need to follow when you get your covered drugs.
+Chapter 5 also tells you which types of prescription drugs are not covered by our plan. - Our plan's Pharmacy Directory.
+In most situations, you must use a network pharmacy to get your covered drugs (see Chapter 5 for the details).
+The Pharmacy Directory has a list of pharmacies in our plan's network.
+It also tells you which pharmacies in our network can give you a long-term supply of a drug (such as filling a prescription for a three-month supply).